-For a free and confidential consultation with an Indianapolis drug attorney at Hessler Law, call 317-886-8800.
+For a free and confidential consultation with an Indianapolis drug charge lawyer at Hessler Law, call 317-886-8800.

 Why Hire a Drug Attorney

 Possession, trafficking, sale, and other acts associated with illegal drugs are no joking matter.
 Many are prosecuted as felonies with very harsh consequences.
 If convicted, you face years behind bars, hefty fines, and a permanent criminal record.

 Because of the severe consequences, it is vital to seek qualified legal representation if you plan to refute the charges and pursue the best possible resolution.

 What an Indianapolis Drug Attorney Can Do